Art week and gallery inspiration

 Casino Luxembourg – Forum of Contemporary Art

 The Casino Luxembourg runs an international programme that features younger-generation contemporary artists.
-There's a projection room for videos and an area dedicated to adult and children's workshops, as well as a Peruvian cafe restaurant in case all that exposure to art makes you hungry.
+There's a projection room for videos and an area dedicated to adult and children's workshops, as well as a Peruvian cafe restaurant in case all that exposure to art makes you hungry for ceviche.
 Temporary exhibition space allows the Casino to run themed exhibitions and host music.

 It considers itself an "experimental think tank", so it's the place to go if you want to brush up on the latest trends in the art scene.
-It also runs some fantastic kids workshops, and a guided tour every Sunday at 15.00.
+It also runs some fantastic kids workshops, guided tours every Thursday at 19.00 and Sunday at 15.00, and for parents with babies, a morning tour once a month.
 For the agenda, click here.
 Admission is free, and it's open Wednesday to Monday 11.00 until 19.00 and late on Thursdays (until 21.00).